Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 };
 ```

-Using that `vector3` template is easy and resembles algebraic notation:
+Using that `vector3` template is easy and it resembles algebraic notation:

 ``` cpp
 vector3<int> a{1,2,3}, b{4,5,6};